IYEZ is an amorphous beast, seeking only rock and roll in its most free and natural state.

 The band seems to shun boundaries—drifting between blasted-out punk, heavy caveman

-bass, and Andy Siebert on vocals and percussion.
+dirges, and dreamy psychedelic drones.
 Together they harness a hypnotizing

 blend of howling and melodic vocals, searing attacks, and deep, dense rhythms.